VaishaliSingh123/game-ranking-app/README.md

 This project helps a user to upload a CSV file related to game data in a particular format, The user can  following operation

- Markup : * User can upload csv
+ 1. User can upload csv
-          * User can search by name
+ 2. User can search by name
-          * User can sort by RANK and Year
+ 3. User can sort by RANK and Year
-          * User can see detail by clicking on the list
+ 4. User can see detail by clicking on the list

 ## Instruction to run the project

- Markup : * Save project in local storage
+  1. Save project in local storage
-          * Go to project directory
+  2. Go to project directory
-          * Run `npm install` or `yarn`
+  3. Run `npm install` or `yarn`
-          * Run `npm start`
+  4. Run `npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.